Kabayan (radio program)

+Kabayan (stylized in all caps) (Note: A backronym of KApangyarihan ng mamamayan, BAlita at talakaYAN (lit.
+'Power of the People, News and Discussion'), and also a reference to Noli de Castro's nickname, "Kabayan".) is a Philippine radio news and public affairs program created by ABS-CBN News and Current Affairs and hosted by Noli de Castro.
+It premiered on DZMM Radyo Patrol 630 on July 22, 1986, airing until February 12, 2001, when it was replaced by Todo Balita.
+The program returned in 2010 and is currently broadcast on DZMM Radyo Patrol 630 (DWPM), TeleRadyo, and Prime TV.
+Over the course of its run, it has also aired on ABS-CBN, ANC, Kapamilya Channel, Radyo 630, and TeleRadyo Serbisyo.

 History

 Kabayan (Kapangyarihan ng Mamamayan, Balita at Talakayan) originally premiered in late 1986 on DZMM with Noli de Castro as host of the program, coinciding with his reassignment from the station's late afternoon slot to early mornings after Radyo Patrol sa Madaling Araw helmed by Lito Villarosa.

 The program primarily focused on issues relating to the political and social situation in the Philippines especially timing its launch during the early months of the Corazon Aquino presidency for expanded interviews and listener call-ins for their opinion about the topic at hand.
 Its efforts resulted to the show becoming DZMM's top-rating radio program.

-In March 2001, Kabayan had to end its run as de Castro ran and eventually topped the Senatorial campaign.
+In February 2001, Kabayan had to end its run as de Castro ran and eventually topped the Senatorial campaign.
 Neil Ocampo and Todo Balita took over the timeslot.

 On July 12, 2010, Kabayan relaunched with de Castro on DZMM, replacing Todo Balita on the 5:00 a.m. to 7:00 a.m. time slot.
 During this period, its first 15 minutes was also simulcast on free-to-air television via ABS-CBN.
 On January 10, 2011, the program was moved to the 6:00 a.m. to 8:00 a.m. time slot, combining it with Radyo Patrol Balita: Alas Siyete, wherein de Castro joined Ted Failon as the co-anchor of the newscast from 7:00 a.m. to 7:30 a.m.; Failon also co-anchored with de Castro for Kabayans 7:30 a.m. extension.
 In January 2020, the program updated its OBB and title card on DZMM TeleRadyo, in preparation for the 10th anniversary celebration of the program's return to air.

 From March 18 to May 1, 2020, Kabayan and Radyo Patrol Balita Alas-Siyete were simulcast on ABS-CBN from 6:00 a.m. to 8:00 a.m., temporarily replacing Umagang Kay Ganda as provisional programming, due to the enhanced community quarantine in Luzon as a result of the COVID-19 pandemic.
 The program was also simulcast alongside Radyo Patrol Balita: Alas Siyete from June 15 to September 18, 2020, on Kapamilya Channel.